-Front-Panel Feature Function Displays four-character status, provisioning, and alarm system messages.
+Front-Panel Feature Function Front-panel display Displays four-character status, provisioning, and alarm system messages.
 The front-panel display illuminates when power is initially applied.
 To conserve power the display only remains on for 5 minutes.
 Using the MODE or SEL pushbuttons reactivates the display and restarts the 5-minute timer.
 Refer to Table 2 on page 5 for a listing of the four-character messages.
-Front-panel display MODE and SEL pushbuttons Permits user options to be monitored and modified without the need of a maintenance terminal.
+MODE and SEL pushbuttons Permits user options to be monitored and modified without the need of a maintenance terminal.
 Used to initiate all HiGain loopbacks and test states as well as to display DSX-1 line parameters and line unit identity.
 Status LED Reports the conditions described in Table 3 on page 8.
-DSX-1 access jacks BRG Provides non-intrusive bridging jack access to (IN) and from (OUT) the HDSL2 span at the DSX-1 interface.
-LINE Provides splitting jack access to (IN) and from (OUT) the HDSL2 span at the DSX-1 interface.
-Breaks the IN and OUT paths to permit test signal insertion and retrieval.
+DSX-1 access jacks Provides non-intrusive bridging jack access to (IN) and from (OUT) the HDSL2 span at the DSX-1 interface.
 Craft port (RS-232) Provides bidirectional communication between the unit and an external terminal to allow configuration and performance monitoring through the maintenance terminal screens.
 CLEI and ECI bar code label Provides the human-readable Common Language Equipment Identifier (CLEI) code number and the Equipment Catalog Item (ECI) bar code number.
 Extraction handle Used to insert and extract card.
 List number Identifies the list number of the H2TU-C.

-LTPH-UM-1196-01 Front Panel
+LTPH-UM-1200-01 Front Panel